Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/nitcorn.corpus.md

 This method receives an `HttpRequest` and must return an `HttpResponse`.
 _nitcorn_ provides `FileServer`, a simple `Action` to serve static files.

-> span: nitcorn::Action
-> span: nitcorn::reactor::Action::answer
-> span: nitcorn::HttpRequest
-> span: nitcorn::HttpResponse
-> span: nitcorn::FileServer
-> span: nitcorn::Action
 > name: nitcorn

 `HttpRequest` contains the GET and POST arguments as well as session data it one exists.
 The produced `HttpResponse` should contain the HTTP status code, the body, session data to preserve or create a session, and optionally list files to append.

-> span: nitcorn::HttpRequest
-> span: nitcorn::HttpResponse
-> name: nitcorn::HttpRequest::get
-> name: nitcorn::HttpRequest::post
+> name: nitcorn::Session
-> name: nitcorn::HttpResponse::status_code
+> name: nitcorn::HttpRequest::body
 > name: nitcorn::HttpResponse::body
+> name: nitcorn::Session
+> name: nitcorn::Session
-> name: nitcorn::HttpResponse::session
+> name: nitcorn::HttpResponse::files

 Each `Action` may be associated to many instances of `Route`.
 These routes can simply identify the root of a service, but also define parameters within the URI.

-> span: nitcorn::Action
-> span: nitcorn::Route
+> name: nitcorn::Routes
 > name: nitcorn::Route
+> name: nitcorn::HttpRequest::uri

 _nitcorn_ instances are configured dynamically in Nit code with the interfaces and routes created as needed.

 > name: nitcorn
+> name: nitcorn::Interfaces
+> name: nitcorn::Interface
+> name: nitcorn::Routes
 > name: nitcorn::Route

 _nitcorn_ plays well with other Nit services and tools such as `serialization`, `mongodb`, `sqlite` and `nitiwiki`.